awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 1. After your Amazon EC2 instance is running, disable source/destination checks\.
 For information, see [Disabling Source/Destination Checks](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck)\.

 1. Create a route table in your VPC\.
 Add a rule to the route table that routes traffic destined for the internet to your proxy server\.
 Associate this route table with your private subnet\.
-This is required so that outbound requests from instances in your private subnet, where AWS CodeBuild runs, is always routed through the proxy server\.
+This is required so that outbound requests from instances in your private subnet, where CodeBuild runs, is always routed through the proxy server\.

 ### Install and Configure a Proxy Server<a name="use-proxy-server-squid-install"></a>